bartr/heartbeat/README.md

 curl localhost:8080/version

 # 0123456789ABCDEF0
-curl localhost:8080/tinybench/17
+curl localhost:8080/heartbeat/17

 # 1K + 1 (should end with 0)
-curl localhost:8080/tinybench/1025
+curl localhost:8080/heartbeat/1025

 # you probably figured out the last URI segment is the number of bytes

 # 1MB
-curl localhost:8080/tinybench/1048576
+curl localhost:8080/heartbeat/1048576

 # this will show you how slow stdout is
-curl localhost:8080/tinybench/1048576 > /dev/null
+curl localhost:8080/heartbeat/1048576 > /dev/null

 # these will return 400
 # default config is 1 <= size <= 1MB
-curl -i localhost:8080/tinybench/0
+curl -i localhost:8080/heartbeat/0

-curl -i localhost:8080/tinybench/1048577
+curl -i localhost:8080/heartbeat/1048577

 # check the logs
-docker logs tinybench
+docker logs heartbeat

 # other options
-docker run -it --rm tinybench -h
+docker run -it --rm heartbeat -h

-# test tinybench with WebV
+# test heartbeat with WebV
 make test

 # generate 100 req/sec with WebV